philip-brohan/transcription_methods_review/_sources/case_studies/DWR/DWR.rst.txt

 The financial cost of this project was limited to the researcher time needed to set up and run it.
 We estimate this at about a quarter of one climate scientist’s time over 9 months.
 Costing them at an arbitrary £70,000 per year gives a £15,000 management cost.

-Each observation takes only a few seconds of volunteer time to transcribe, but each was done by 10 volunteers to ensure the accuracy of the result, so effort/ob. is around 1 minute.
+Each observation takes only a few seconds of volunteer time to transcribe, but each was done by 5 volunteers to ensure the accuracy of the result, so effort/ob. is around 30 seconds.

 |